christophgil/jit-fileprovider/README.md

 Ahead of time
 =============

-Computation time on the cluster is valuable.
+Computation time on the cluster is valuable and network loading and  computation can run simultaneously.
-We want to prevent idle states of the CPU of the cluster node due to file loading.

-The idea is to run network loading and  number crunching simultaneously.

-By providing a  list of files in the  environment variable *FILELIST*, *libjit_file_provider.so* knows what file will be needed next.
+By providing a  list of files in the  environment variable *FILELIST*, it is known, what file will come next and can already be loaded.

-The shell script itself can serve as this list in which case  *libjit_file_provider.so* will collect all strings that look like an absolute path.
+The shell script itself can serve as this list since only those strings are regarded that like an absolute path.

 Fuse-zip
 ========

-Instead of copying the files, the software can also mount ZIP files.
-This can be used when the ZIP files are available in the file system of the computer.
+If the ZIP archives are accessible through the file system, the software can also mount ZIP files such that the analysis software can load  ZIP entries as files.

+JIT-file-provider can unmount ZIP files that have not been used for a number of minutes.
-Large numbers of  simultaneous mounts (>2000) is unfavorable.
+This avoids large numbers of  simultaneous mounts which may cause problems.

-JIT-file-provider solves this problem by mounting just the the ZIP files currently used.

 Parallel access to conventional spinning hard-disks
 ===================================================

-Several parallel HPC jobs may lead to increased seeks of the read/write head of the HD which is hosting the  file archive.
+Several parallel HPC jobs may lead to increased seeks and movements of the head of the HD  hosting the  file archive.
-This may put strain on the HD and deteriorates performance.
+This may deteriorates performance, put strain on the HD and shorten life span.

 We are currently experimenting with increasing the read-ahead and the unzip buffer: